odem/mps/README.md

 # My Perfect System (MPS)
+Not yours, but mine!
+So be warned!
-The System is a collection of scripts and configurations to turn a vanilla Debian installation into the system i like to work with.
+The system is a collection of scripts and configurations to turn a vanilla Debian installation into the system i like to work with.
 Generally, all dedicated installers are stored within the "installers" folder and are categorized into certain catgeories building on top of each other: